-Permanent Affordable Housing programs (as defined below) must have received in the past, or be currently eligible to receive, Washington State Housing Trust funds (per SHB2060 legislation).
+Permanent Affordable Housing programs (as defined below) must have received in the past, or be currently eligible to receive, Washington State Housing Trust funds.

 Program expense types

 This application includes allowable expenses of both program operations and building operations and maintenance, with both uses of funding able to be included in a single program budget.